Obsidian-TTRPG-Community/Cypher-SRD-Markdown/Rules/Cypher/Type-cyr.md

 She can bear three cyphers.
 The GM gives her a potion that acts as a short-range teleporter, a small charm that restores 5 points to her Intellect Pool, and a fluid-filled flask that explodes like a fiery bomb.
 Jen’s sorcerer is skilled with light weapons, so she chooses a dagger.

-For her descriptor, Jen chooses Graceful, which adds 2 points to her Speed Pool, bringing it to 13.
+For her descriptor, Jen chooses [[Compendium/Cypher/Descriptors/Graceful-cyr|Graceful]], which adds 2 points to her Speed Pool, bringing it to 13.
 That descriptor means she is trained in balancing and anything requiring careful movements, physical performing arts, and Speed defense tasks.
 Perhaps she is a dancer.
 In fact, she begins to develop a backstory that involves graceful, lithe movements that she incorporates into her spells.

 For her focus, she chooses Leads.
 This gives her training in social interactions, which again helps round her out—she’s good in all kinds of situations.
 Moreover, she has the Good Advice ability, which enables her to be a focal point of her group.